Bardia323/CyberFrame/README.md

 # CyberFrame (Minimal Writing App)

-A simple and elegant writing application with sound effects and customizable volume control.
-Designed to provide a seamless and enjoyable writing experience.
+A simple and elegant writing application with sound effects.
+Designed to provide a focused writing experience.

 ## Features